-Please attach maps of your service areas (or a website link to that map). www.norfolkcountymosquito.org/service-request
+Please attach a map of your service area (or a website link to that map). www.norfolkcountymosquito.org/service-request/

 SOURCE REDUCTION (Tire Removals)

 If you practice source reduction methods, such as tire removal, please fill out the section below, else skip ahead to the next section.